-Fascioliasis in humans is caused by F. gigantica and F. hepatica, with the former more common in tropical areas and the later more prevalent in temperate zones, however geographic distribution overlaps occur (Gray et al., 2008b, Chaudhry et al., 2015, Ashrafi et al., 2015, Chen et al., 2013, Gu et al., 2012).
-Fasciolopsis buski the largest intestinal fluke of humans and is the only recognised species in the genus Fasciolopsis.
-Human infections of F. buski in SEA have decreased from 10 million in 1984 to 1.3 million in 2009, however it may be returning to areas where it has been previously removed (Beaver et al., 1984, Keiser and Utzinger, 2009, Bhatti et al., 2000).
+Fascioliasis in humans is caused by F. gigantica and F. hepatica, with the former more common in tropical areas and the latter more prevalent in temperate zones; however, geographic distribution overlaps occur (Gray et al., 2008b, Chaudhry et al., 2015, Ashrafi et al., 2015, Chen et al., 2013, Gu et al., 2012).
+Fasciolopsis buski is the largest intestinal fluke of humans and is the only recognised species in the genus Fasciolopsis.
+Human infections of F. buski in Southeast Asia have decreased from 10 million in 1984 to 1.3 million in 2009, but the parasite may be returning to areas where it has been previously controlled (Beaver et al., 1984, Keiser and Utzinger, 2009, Bhatti et al., 2000).

-Adult Fasciola flukes live in the liver of the definitive host, with species often found in bovines but can also occur in other animals such as non-human primates (Legesse and Erko, 2004, Gray et al., 2008b).
-Pigs and cattle are hosts of F. buski, and the rearing of either animal is considered a risk factor for infection (Muralidhar et al., 2000).
-Infection with Fasciola species can result in neurofascioliasis and ophthalmofascioliasis (Mas-Coma et al., 2014b).
-The review by Mas-coma et al. (Mas-Coma et al., 2014a) has a comprehensive list of all published reports (80 in number) prior to 2014 of fascioliasis resulting in minor or major neurological and ocular manifestations in Europe.
+Adult Fasciola worms live in the liver of the definitive host, with the flukes often being found in bovines but also in other animals such as non-human primates (Legesse and Erko, 2004, Gray et al., 2008b).
+Pigs and cattle are hosts for F. buski, and the rearing of either host is considered a risk factor for infection (Muralidhar et al., 2000).
+Infection with Fasciola spp. can result in neurofascioliasis and ophthalmofascioliasis (Mas-Coma et al., 2014b), and a review by Mas-coma et al. (Mas-Coma et al., 2014a) provides a comprehensive list of all published reports (80 in number) prior to 2014 of fascioliasis resulting in minor or major neurological and ocular manifestations in Europe.

-D. dendtriticum is a rare fluke of humans but can also be acquired by ingesting raw fruit and vegetables, as well as drinking contaminated water (Schweiger and Kuhn, 2008).
-Human infections of D. dendriticum among children in Kyrgyzstan was found to be 8% while other recent cases of human dicroceliasis have also been found in Turkey (n=1), Iran (n=3), Egypt, Ghana (n=8), USA (n=1), Italy (n=4), and Spain (n=75) (Jeandron et al., 2011, Cengiz et al., 2010, Ashrafi, 2010, El-Shafie et al., 2011, Steinmann et al., 2010).
+D. dendtriticum is a rare parasite of humans that can also be acquired by ingesting raw fruit and vegetables, as well as through drinking contaminated water (Schweiger and Kuhn, 2008).
+Human infections of D. dendriticum among children in Kyrgyzstan were found to be as high as 8% while other recent cases of human dicroceliasis have also been found in Turkey , Iran , Egypt, Ghana , USA , Italy and Spain (Jeandron et al., 2011, Cengiz et al., 2010, Ashrafi, 2010, El-Shafie et al., 2011, Steinmann et al., 2010).
 D. dendriticum has been identified in ruminants (including bovines, equines, cervines and ovines), cats, dogs, and non-human primates from countries in Europe, Africa, the Middle East, and North America (Arias et al., 2011, Bian et al., 2013, Bolukbas et al., 2012, Borji et al., 2012, Dadak et al., 2013, Katsoulos et al., 2011, Mahmoodi et al., 2010, Ofori et al., 2015, Gualdieri et al., 2011, Khalil et al., 2013, El-Shafie et al., 2011, Cabeza-Barrera et al., 2011, Sammet et al., 2013).
-Human infections are frequently undiagnosed, as infections are often asymptomatic (Schweiger and Kuhn, 2008, Haridy and Morsy, 2003).
+Human infections are often asymptomatic and are thus frequently undiagnosed (Schweiger and Kuhn, 2008, Haridy and Morsy, 2003).

-Pseudo-infections of dicrocoeliasis in humans are more common true infections, occurring due to the consumption of raw sheep liver infected with adult flukes of D. dendriticum (Cabeza-Barrera et al., 2011, Haridy and Morsy, 2003).
-Of 208 cases of dicrocoeliasis in Saudi Arabia only 7 were thought to be true infections (el-Shiekh Mohamed and Mummery, 1990).
-In Lebanon, Lebanese Halzoun syndrome (LHS), is an allergic reaction in the upper respiratory tract after consuming raw sheep or bovine liver (a traditional Lebanese dish) (Khalil et al., 2013).
+Pseudo-infections of dicrocoeliasis in humans are more common than true infections, and occur due to the consumption of raw sheep liver infected with adult flukes of D. dendriticum (Cabeza-Barrera et al., 2011, Haridy and Morsy, 2003).
+Of 208 cases of dicrocoeliasis in Saudi Arabia, only 7 were thought to be true infections (el-Shiekh Mohamed and Mummery, 1990).
+In Lebanon, Lebanese Halzoun syndrome (LHS) is an allergic reaction in the upper respiratory tract which can occur after the consumption of raw sheep or bovine liver (a traditional Lebanese dish) (Khalil et al., 2013).
 Of 32 patients presenting with LHS, parasites were recovered from 3 and morphologically identified as D. dendriticum, indicating that this helminth may be the cause of LHS (Khalil et al., 2013).